haoxiangsnr/audioinfo/README.md

-                        The extension to search for, like 'wav' or 'mp3'. (default: wav) --stop_recurse, -s    Stop to recurse into subdirectories. (default: False) --case_sensitive, -c  Case sensitive search. (default: False)
+                        The extension to search for, like 'wav' or 'mp3'. (default: wav) --stop_recurse, -s    Stop to recurse into subdirectories. (default: False) --case_sensitive, -c  Case sensitive search. (default: False) --str_pattern STR_PATTERN, -p STR_PATTERN
+                        String pattern to search for in the file name. (default: None)
 ```

 ## Examples